zeon256/justbus-rs/README.md

 ```
 # Lets say we want to use dashmap, logging and tls
 cargo build --release --features tls,logging,dashmap

-# How about default and nightly
-cargo build --release --features nightly
 ```

 ## How to run